jayshreeanand/ethereum-game-dino-hunt/README.md

 # ethereum-game-dino-hunt
-Ethereum Blockchain Game using Solidity

-This is an Blockchain based game built using Ethereum
+This is an Blockchain based game built using Ethereum and solidity.
+This is a decentralized game that lets you capture Dinos which are generated using a Dino Factory.

 Tech specs
 - Ethereum blockchain